 Here I stress the urgency of student agency in learning, students taking charge of aspects of their learning, fashioning their study, of course, under tutorship; greater interactive learning and that interaction not just with teachers but the student’s peers.
 We learn alone and we learn communally.
 There are subject disciplines and bodies of knowledge and expertise and students learn to navigate that, testing, exploring, weighing and selecting directions.
 This is not new from decolonisation.
 Marxist analysis of education early in the last century pointed the way.
 Feminist analysis and later LGBT awareness added this desire to take charge of learning and life.
 This is now recognised in Western academia, less acknowledged is the impetus from anti-racist work and the challenging work of activists in the ‘third’ world.
 The decolonisation debate, even in this detail, re-emerges.

 Nazira remembers growing up under Apartheid in South Africa, an experience that sharpens her vision of striving for fairness in society, specifically through education with a stress on STEM education.
 She is a Chemist with wide interests including green chemistry, gender equality and widening access to higher education.

-Our STEM Conference 2020 in Manchester is a two-day conference (29-30 January) highlighting cutting-edge pedagogies, innovations and research taking place across the STEM sector through a variety of peer-led sessions.
-Find out more and book your place now.
+The STEM Conference 2020 in Manchester was a two-day conference held on 29-30 January highlighting cutting-edge pedagogies, innovations and research taking place across the STEM sector through a variety of peer-led sessions.